 Where to stay?

-The tourism industry seems to be focused more on the older generation rather than backpackers which means there are plenty of good ‘western’ style hotels.
+The tourism industry seems to be focused more on the older generation rather than backpackers, which means there are plenty of good ‘western’ hotels.
 Surprisingly or not, they actually don’t cost more than hostels either.
-As far as I remember we got a twin room and paid maximum £40 a night altogether.
+As far as I remember we got a twin room and paid maximum £40 for a night.